WHY WAS MY LYME DISEASE MISSED

 What Lyme Disease Misdiagnosis Means for Patients

-Lyme disease misdiagnosis is not simply a diagnostic delay—it often represents a shift in how symptoms are interpreted over time.
+Lyme disease misdiagnosis is not simply a delay—it often reflects a shift in how symptoms are interpreted over time.

 This gap between evolving symptoms and fixed diagnostic labels is one of the central challenges in Lyme disease care.